 Energa Living Lab - the aim of the Energa Living Lab project implemented by Enspirion is to demonstrate the effectiveness and to popularize demand-side response tools, using the formula of tests in a live laboratory consisting of 300 households in Gdynia.
 The project is co-financed by the European Commission and the National Fund for Environmental Protection and Water Management within the LIFE+ Instrument.
-In 2017 the tests in households were continued, applications for gamification and view of the current electricity consumption were developed and a tariff simulator was devised.
+In 2017 the test was continued in households, applications for gamification and view of the current electricity consumption were developed and a tariff simulator was devised.